 That night, Hank, Alex and I got caught in a nasty storm on our way home from Sainsbury’s (I needed emergency cookies).
 When we got home – completely drenched – we had lots of tea and watched the lightning from the front bedroom window.
 It was awesome.
 Of course, every time one of us got our phone out to take a photo or a video of the lightning, it would stop until we’d put our phones away.

 Day 9 of Recording: in the morning we recorded the drums for ‘Legs Crossed’ and ‘Gimme a Cure’, which went really well.
 In the afternoon we recorded electric guitars for ‘Gimme a Cure’, which ended up taking a long time as we started throwing around more ideas and putting in some really interesting guitar parts.
 The first amp we were going to use was a 30-watt Peavey valve amp, but as soon as we turned it on the output resistor blew, leaving a charred electrical smell, heh (this amp has blown on many occasions – at least Hank didn’t drop it like the last person using it did)!
 So we managed to get the Marshall JCM 100-watt valve amp with a 4×12 cab, which was very nice indeed.

 So, that was the end of the recording process!
-We would’ve liked to have recorded for a few extra days, but unfortunately Tim was going away, and Hank and I had been offered work a few days later, so we called it a day.
-We’re planning to go back to Leeds in September to do some more work on the album, and are nervously announcing the release date as late October. it might run over though, as we need to fit the recording around our busy lives – I have a dissertation to start in September, and Hank will be very busy with his second-year uni work.
-I’ll keep you posted on our progress!
+We would’ve liked to have recorded for a few extra days, but unfortunately the team had other commitments, so we called it a day.
+We’re planning to go back to Leeds in September to do some more work, and are nervously announcing the release date as late October. it might run over though, as we need to fit the recording around our busy lives – I have a dissertation to start in September, and Hank will be very busy with his second-year uni work.
+I’ll keep you posted on our progress! 🙂